mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "5 slaves!"

-The crowd bunched in and crowded Lissa who was receiving bids and telling them to hae scribe.
+The crowd bunched in and crowded Lissa and hae scribe who was taking the bids faster than he could write them.
 Setre had moved away from Kip and was now forming a perimeter around Lissa.
 The noise was aggravating Kip's headache, so he crouched down and covered his ears to wait it out.
 He had never felt this humiliated or powerless before.
 There was nowhere to run, though he wanted to.
 There was no solace to take in his conscience, no friend he could turn to.
 So like a switch, all judgments turned off, all sense of right and wrong had left, his fortress of good will abandoned.
 He had been broken.